Kuang (surname)

-Kuang (鄺 (邝, kuàng, k'uang, Kwong3)) is a Chinese surname originated from central China.
+Kuang (鄺 (邝, kuàng, k'uang, Kwong3)) is a Chinese surname that originated from central China.
 Although Kuang is not amongst the 100 most common Chinese surnames, it is common amongst the Chinese diaspora in Hong Kong, Macau, Malaysia, Singapore, Vietnam, Philippines, United States, United Kingdom, Canada, Australia, Fiji, Thailand, Peru, Cuba, Burma, Indonesia and Reunion Island.

 Origin

-Since the Han Dynasty, the Kuang family had a prominent role in the Han aristocracy.
-Several high generals and commissioners were from the Kuang clan, the last recorded Kuang aristocracy was of the Ming Dynasty.
+Since the Han dynasty, the Kuang family had a prominent role in the Han aristocracy.
+Several high generals and commissioners were from the Kuang clan.
+The last recorded Kuang aristocracy was of the Ming dynasty.

-Since the collapse of the Han Dynasty and the start of an era of political unrest, during the Three Kingdoms period in 220 CE, several members of the Kuang clan migrated south in pursuit of a brighter future for their descendants in more fertile and peaceful lands.
+Since the collapse of the Han dynasty and the start of an era of political unrest, during the Three Kingdoms period in 220 CE, several members of the Kuang clan migrated south in pursuit of a brighter future for their descendants in more fertile and peaceful lands.

 Variations

 Variations of the surname Kwong are also common.
-These include different spellings of the English term, and versions from other countries and cultures.
-In the overseas communities, those with the spelling Kwong trace their origins to families who have emigrated overseas before the 1970s when Mainland China reformed its romanization system, adjusting the surname spelling to Kuàng.
+These include different spellings of the English term and versions from other countries and cultures.
+In the overseas communities, those with the spelling Kwong trace their origins to families who have emigrated overseas before the 1970s when mainland China reformed its romanisation system, adjusting the surname spelling to Kuàng.
 Hong Kong residents continue to use the spelling Kwong along with most overseas Chinese communities, especially those that emigrated before the 1970s.